Gaviota Coast: Resource utilization and protection

-The lightly populated area has large ranches with much of the land held in agricultural preserves under the Williamson Act and used for avocado, lemon and other fruit orchards.
 Dos Pueblos, a 214 acre, was subdivided as Naples, but remained undeveloped.
 The ranch is within Rancho Dos Pueblos, a 15535 acre Mexican land grant, stretching between the Goleta Slough and the boundary of El Capitan State Beach.
 Dos Pueblos Institute uses the ranch as an outdoor classroom teaching sustainable agriculture and provides Chumash bands with a place for ceremonies.
 The Cultured Abalone Farm, which is situated on the ranch, is partnering with the Santa Barbara Museum of Natural History Sea Center and the National Oceanic and Atmospheric Administration Southwest Fisheries Science Center on the White Abalone Restoration Consortium, which is studying this endangered marine snail and restoring the wild populations.
 They are also collaborating in developing curriculum to educate the next generation about sustainable aquaculture and conservation.

 Hollister Ranch has six beaches but they are difficult for the public to access.
 Some of the ranches are also luxury estates.
 El Rancho Tajiguas is a 3600 acre working ranch that was developed with two luxury homes over a period of 40 years under the ownership of Mansour Ojjeh.
 The 1800 acre Las Varas Ranch was purchased by Charlie Munger and donated to the University of California, Santa Barbara in 2018.

 The area was one of the earliest locations in California developed for offshore oil and gas production.
 Crude oil and natural gas are produced from offshore platforms.
 The Hondo and Harmony oil rigs can be easily seen offshore in front of the Channel Islands in the Santa Barbara Channel from the highway or railroad.
 Local land use agencies have kept oil processing facilities to a minimum while the oil and gas are processed at onshore receiving plants before being transported to distant refineries.

+The Strauss Wind Farm, consisting of twenty-seven windmills atop rolling hills near the ocean, powered up in 2023.
+The first wind power complex on the California coast is about 3.5 miles southwest of Lompoc, the nearly 3,000 acre includes IdentiFlight, a way to identify approaching raptors and temporarily stop the turbines before the raptors enter rotor range, as red-tailed hawks are common here.

 The remote coastline is used as a landing for human and drug smuggling from Mexico.